America has grown grotesquely dysfunctional; a trend long in the tooth.

 $800 trillion of financial contracts worldwide are based upon a fiddled fiction: LIBOR (the London Interbank Offered Rate).
 For decades, rates were set by colluding bankers under the auspices of the British Banker’s Association, essentially without supervision.
 All scams are revealed in time, and LIBOR proved no exception.

 Capitalism creates exploitation opportunities at every turn.
 Capitalism has excelled at grinding the great mass of humanity into indentured servitude better than feudalists could have dreamed, all the while placating by dangling the false hope that “you too can strike it rich.”
-On top of that, in less than 200 years since the onset of the Industrial Revolution, capitalists polluted the world at a pace to create the Earth’s sixth major extinction event, with zero prospect of reversal.
+On top of that, in less than 200 years since the onset of the Industrial Revolution, capitalists polluted the world at a pace to create a major mass extinction event, with zero prospect of reversal.
 That’s progress.

 Never mind the worldwide ecological disaster unleashed by economic exploitation.
 The human condition itself is unsustainable.
 Unrealistic optimism invariably gives way to paying the piper who holds the purse strings.
 The world is about to get a disgustingly good look at the genitals of a bloated European emperor who wears no clothes, and has no purse from which to pay.